President’s Office

 Rob met his wife Stephanie as students at Saint Michael’s and they are the proud parents of three sons, Alec, Sam, and Owen.

-Heidi earned a Bachelor of Arts in English from Saint Michael’s, a Master’s degree in Education from the University of Vermont (Higher Ed and Student Affairs Administration) and a post-grad certificate from Saint Michael’s in pastoral ministry.
-She has worked part-time at area colleges and has volunteered with and served on the boards of a number of community organizations.
+Heidi earned a Bachelor of Arts in English from St. Michael’s College, a Masters in Education from the University of Vermont (Higher Ed and Student Affairs Administration) and a post-grad certificate from Saint Michael’s College in pastoral ministry.
+She has worked part-time in area colleges and volunteered with and served on boards of various community organizations.
 Heidi and her husband Hollis live in Hinesburg with their three children, Olivia, Jack and Theo.

 David Theroux, S.S.E.
 ‘70